AdobeDocs/commerce-extensibility/src/pages/events/commands.md

 ### Options

-`--fields=<field_name>` Required.
-An event field to transmit to the Adobe App Builder application.
+`--fields='{"<name>":"<field-name>", "converter":"<path\to\converterclass>"}'` Required, but the `converter` argument is optional.
+Specifies an event field to transmit to the Adobe App Builder application.
 You can specify this option multiple times.
 Each instance can contain only one field name.
+The `converter` argument applies the [converter class](convert-field-values.md) to the specified field.

 `--force`, `-f` Forces subscription to the event, even if it hasn't been defined locally.